 - Why fasting bolsters brain power: Mark Mattson at TEDxJohnsHopkinsUniversity

 Modern government health departments generally have advice about what to eat and the recommendations are similar and easy to follow.
+However, much of their advice is based on epidemetigolical research (food surveys) rather than randomized control trials (RCTs) and influenced by food industry sponsors and animal activists.

 - UN FAO: Food-based dietary guidelines